alt-coin-xao/alloy/README.md

 # Discord
 https://discord.gg/gmvM5KEHFz

-# How to Compile Linux, will download what it needs
+# How to Compile Linux, it will download what it needs.

 _TODO remove this for next release_